Kongshady/LabClass_CypressAutomation/README.md

    - Locate the extracted folder named "cypress-automation"
    - Open this folder to access its contents.
 4. Open with VSCode or Any Editor:
-   - Use a code editor such as VSCode to open the files within the "cypress-automation" folder.
+   - Use a code editor such as VSCode to open the files within the "cypress" folder.
    - Alternatively, you can use any other text editor of your choice.

 #### Or use Git CLone